MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/resource-specific-consent.md

 ### Settings in the Microsoft Teams admin center

-In addition to settings in the Azure portal, [org-wide app settings](teams-app-permission-policies.md#manage-org-wide-app-settings) in the Microsoft Teams admin center and the settings in the [app permission policy](teams-app-permission-policies.md) assigned to the team owner determine whether a team owner can give consent.
+In addition to settings in Azure AD, [org-wide app settings](teams-app-permission-policies.md#manage-org-wide-app-settings) in the Microsoft Teams admin center and the settings in the [app permission policy](teams-app-permission-policies.md) assigned to the team owner determine whether a team owner can give consent.

 > [!IMPORTANT]
 > Changing any of these settings doesn't affect data access for apps that were already granted consent.
 For example, if you disable third-party apps org-wide or if you block specific apps to prevent team owners from giving consent, these changes don't remove data access that's already been granted.